-University of Otago research themes recognise many of the elite research collaborations within the Division of Health Sciences.
+University of Otago Research Themes recognise many of the elite research collaborations within the Division of Health Sciences, and collaborations with colleagues from other Divisions.

 The Division's researchers make a valuable contribution to the University of Otago's well-established international reputation.